rhaiscript/book/src/rust/dynamic-args.md

 #### Not every function has 16 parameters

-Studies have repeatedly shown that most functions accepts few parameters, with the mean between 2-3 parameters per function.
+Studies have repeatedly shown that most functions accept few parameters, with the mean between 2-3 parameters per function.
 Functions with more than 5 parameters are rare in normal code bases.
-If at all, they are usually [closures] that _capture_ lots of external variables, bumping up the parameter count.
+If at all, they are usually [closures] that _capture_ lots of external variables, bumping up the parameter count; but [closures] are always script-defined and thus all parameters are already [`Dynamic`].

 In fact, you have a bigger problem if you write such a function that you need to call regularly.
 It would be far more efficient to group those parameters into [object maps].